 1997Ungdomars berättande.
 En studie i struktur och interaktion.
 Uppsala: Institutionen för nordiska språk.

 Ferrara, Kathleen W.

 1997Form and function of the discourse marker anyway: Implications for discourse analysis.
 Linguistics 35(2): 343-378.

 Fried, Mirjam & Östman, Jan Ola

 2005Construction grammar and spoken language: The case of pragmatic particles.
 Journal of Pragmatics 37(11): 1752-1778.

 1984Oh-responses to inquiry.
 Introduction.
 In Structures of Social Action: Studies in Conversation Analysis, J. Maxwell Atkinson (ed.), 1-15.
 Cambridge: CUP.

 Kachru, Braj B.

-This list is based on CrossRef data as of 26 august 2020.
+This list is based on CrossRef data as of 17 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.